Setup time: 5 Min

 Set up Workflow for Incident Updates

-Add an extra Workflow.
+Add an extra Workflow.- This time, select

 Audit event > Alert